 Finally but not least, every examiner must abide by the BSS Examiner Conditions of Registration and to promote BSS safety-related guidance, such as leaflets, flyers and similar information to help boating customers reduce or avoid risks.
 In that way examiners will further help to reduce the number of accidents and incidents and near misses that occur on UK inland waterways.

 Boats by their nature may present a cramped, damp, dimly lit and dirty environment.
 Within this environment many checks are carried out with sight and touch.
 Gas and fuel joints may be tucked away and will have to be reached.
 Markings on fuel hoses may have to be confirmed in difficult circumstances.
-You will need to move with ease down tight companion ways, work upside down in engine compartments and be able to read tape measures at full stretch.
+You will need to be able to move with ease down tight companion ways, work upside down in engine compartments and be able to read tape measures at full stretch.
 You may also need to use your sense of smell to stay safe.

 At the time of attending the practical element of the course the assessments will cover the examination of system components within the restricted environment of an engine compartment; fuel tank space or cramped gas locker.